b-N-I-R-A-V/European-Weather-Predictions/README.md

   <img width="90%" alt="image" src="https://github.com/user-attachments/assets/5ea82653-7ffc-44c8-b9fd-524f146bffd8">
 </div>

-There are 2 major clusters immediately visible.
-There are 2 small clusters as well with one cluster having only one point.
+There are two major clusters immediately visible.
+There are also two small clusters, with one cluster having only one point.

 The above example considered all weather stations across Europe for 2010.
-We can either focus on all weather stations across Europe at a time or look at individual weather stations at a time.
-We can also have control or how the between clusters is to be calculated.
+We can either focus on all weather stations across Europe at once or look at individual weather stations separately.
+We can also control how the distance between clusters is calculated.

 The below demonstration shows crosstab for weather station DUSSELDORF.